Farzana Choudhury, President

 Amy Pyett, Councillor

 Amy was admitted to the ACT Supreme Court in 2017 and spent several years in private practice specialising in the provision of property, development and construction related legal services, including commercial structuring and private lending and borrowing.
-Amy is currently a Senior Solicitor with the ACT Government Solicitor in the Property, Land and Construction team, advising on a broad range of commercial property and construction related matters.
-Her experience spans government and the private sector (including start-up and traditional mid-sized firms), and in 2018 and 2019 she served on the ACT Chapter Council of the National Association of Women in Construction (NAWIC), a not-for-profit organisation seeking to champion and empower women in construction and related industries to reach their full potential.
+Amy is currently a senior solicitor with the ACT Government Solicitor in the property, land and construction team, advising on a broad range of commercial property and construction related matters.
+Her experience spans government and the private sector (including start-up and traditional mid-sized firms) and, in 2018 and 2019, she served on the ACT Chapter Council of the National Association of Women in Construction (NAWIC), a not-for-profit organisation seeking to champion and empower women in construction and related industries to reach their full potential.

 Amanda Wescombe, Councillor

-Amanda Wescombe is a corporate and commercial lawyer specialising in telecommunications, technology, and cybersecurity.
+Amanda is a corporate and commercial lawyer specialising in telecommunications, technology, and cybersecurity.
 Since her admission in 2006, Amanda has worked across corporate and government in-house roles and private practice.
-Amanda currently works as a Special Counsel at lawyerbank, and in a prior role was the commercial and procurement lead for a global corporate, delivering a major project for the Department of Defence.
+Amanda currently works as a special counsel at lawyerbank, and in a prior role was the commercial and procurement lead for a global corporate, delivering a major project for the Department of Defence.
 An advocate of flexible working and non-traditional legal pathways, Amanda is passionate about these options, together with advances in technology, being available to lawyers to achieve a sustainable balance of work-life integration.